Parralogic/Bash-Scripts/bouncer/2.4GHz/READme.txt

 UPDATE 10/30/2020
-enforcer will revalidate mac addresses, so if a new unknown mac joins your network it will be detected and deauthenticated. #minor change#
+enforcer will revalidate mac addresses, so if a new unknown mac joins your network it will be detected and deauthenticated. #minor change# Also if you see <incomplete> during validation, no worries will not effect anything, just a buffer/glitch in arp.